 Only after this early handshake does the server begin enforcing the certificate validity for real management operations.
 And that is where everything fails.

-The Device Looks Healthy, but Management Is Gone
+The Device Looks Healthy, but Management Is Gone?

-After the timestamp update, the device tries to request new policies, report compliance, or fetch configuration.
+After the timestamp update, the device tries to request new policies or fetch the latest configuration.
 This is where the expired certificate finally causes trouble.
 All meaningful operations fail silently.
-Policies do not update.
-Compliance never refreshes.
-The IME cannot sync.
-Apps stall.
-The only thing that continues to work is the initial contact.
+Policies are not updating, and because the IME also uses the Intune Certificate, none of the Win32 apps will be installed.

-Why This Last Check In Behaviour Exists
+Why This Last Check-In Behaviour Exists

 This is not a bug.
 It is necessary.
 Without this behaviour, certificate recovery and renewal (expired certs) could never work.
 A system that refused expired certificates at the door would trap devices permanently.
 They would be stuck in an expired state with no way out except for a wipe or a hardware reset.